 Using Your Data To Contact You

-If you receive communication from IHRB and would like your details removed from our contacts list, please email email@example.com and we will remove you immediately from all future communications.
+If you receive communication from the Centre and would like your details removed from our contacts list, please email email@example.com and we will remove you immediately from all future communications.

 Third Party Processors

-We sometimes use third parties (data processers) to ‘process’ information collected or stored on our behalf.
-We explain below when and why we process data through third parties:
+We sometimes use third parties (data processors) to ‘process’ information collected or stored on our behalf.
+We explain below when and why we process data through third parties.

-IHRB uses Google Analytics (GA) to track site user interaction by means of cookies (see box).
-We use this data to determine the number of people using this site, to better understand how they find and use our web pages and to see their journey through the website.
+The Centre uses Google Analytics (GA) to track site user interaction by means of cookies (see below).
+We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.
 Although GA records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
 GA also records your computer’s IP address which could be used to personally identify you but Google does not grant us access to this.
 (To change your cookie settings for the Centre’s site - click here.
 To manage your cookies more generally, adjust the settings on your browser: Safari > Preferences > Privacy; Chrome > Settings > Show advanced settings > Privacy; Firefox > Tools Menu > Options > Privacy Settings.)

-IHRB also has Twitter, Facebook, Google+, YouTube and LinkedIn accounts.
+The Centre also has Twitter, YouTube and LinkedIn accounts.
 Their privacy policies can be found on their websites.

-In the course of running our website and the charity, we use a number of other data processing organisations, such as file hosting services, email providers, event co-hosts, social media managers, web hosts and developers,web traffic analysers, and event invite software and newsletter providers (such as Mailchimp).
+In the course of running our website and the charity, we use a number of other data processing organisations, such as file hosting services, email providers, event co-hosts, social media managers, web hosts and developers, web traffic analysers, event invite software and newsletter providers (such as Mailchimp).
 For more information please contact us at firstname.lastname@example.org.

-There are certain other scenarios under which IHRB, its programmes, subsidiaries or other assets may share personal data:
+There are certain other scenarios under which the Centre, its programmes, subsidiaries or other assets may share personal data:

-- if IHRB (or one of its programmes or assets) changes governance, becomes independent, or becomes part of another organisation.
+if the Centre (or one of its programmes or assets) changes governance, becomes independent, or becomes part of another organisation;

-- to protect IHRB from fraud, breach of confidence, theft of proprietary materials and other financial or business crimes,
+to protect the Centre from fraud, breach of confidence, theft of proprietary materials and other financial or business crimes;

 Third Party Websites